haowu0802/About/readme.md

 > __After__ I worked on it: split the system into independent applications including -
 * a fault injection controller with Restful+GraphQL APIs as the central
-* a front-end portal for UI
+* a front-end portal for UI that consumes the APIs
-* distributed lightweighted computational applications for data processing and CPU heavy calculations
+* distributed lightweighted computational applications for data processing and CPU heavy calculations that comes from the controller
 * all containerized, free of installation/dependency/virtualenv hassle
 ### `restful API optimized with GraphQL(Graphene)`
 > replace some inefficient restful APIs that over/under fetch all the time with GraphQL endpoint to reduce wasteful data transfer